A Complete Guide to Belgrade, Serbia

 Republic Square

-You must start your visit in Republic Square; it's the centre of Belgrade and where you'll find the national theatre and a monument to Prince Mihailo, erected in 1882.
+Start your visit in Republic Square; it's the centre of Belgrade and where you'll find the national theatre and a monument to Prince Mihailo, erected in 1882.
 Most tours of Belgrade start here and there are plenty of restaurants lining the square, too.

 jana meerman belgrade serbia-46